-Square Marcel Pagnol in Paris
+Paris Square Marcel Pagnol in France

-About Square Marcel Pagnol
+About the Paris Square Marcel Pagnol

 This square was originally laid out during the Second Empire by the engineer Jean Charles Alphand, which was when Baron Haussmann was redeveloping Paris under the orders of Napoleon III, and it was originally named the Square Laborde.